btobbes/quantity_theory_btc/README.md

-# quantity_theory_btc
+# BTC and the Quantity Theory of Money
 Examining how the quantity theory of money applies to the price of Bitcoin

-#### We want to explore the basic concept that a crypto currency's price should grow proportionally to the value being transacted on the network according to the Quantity Theory of Money.
+#### We want to explore the basic concept that a crypto currency's price should grow proportionally to the value being transacted on the network according to the [Quantity Theory of Money](https://en.wikipedia.org/wiki/Quantity_theory_of_money).
 This generally holds true for BTC, with the exception of the speculative bubble in 2015 and 2017.

 #### Summary: